pedrocomitto/spring-kafka-error-handling/README.md

 Since version ```2.6.0``` there is no longer necessary to keep the total aggregate retry time less than ```max.poll.interval.ms```.
 In fact, the interval between retries **must be less than** ```max.poll.interval.ms``` to avoid rebalancing.

-- When using a ExponentialBackoOff, you must set the maxInterval less than the ```max.poll.interval.ms``` to avoid rebalancing.